qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Flatpak
 =======

-There is an *experimental* QGIS flatpak for QGIS Stable available.
+There is an QGIS flatpak for QGIS Stable available, maintained by the flathub community.

 For general Linux Flatpak install notes, see https://flatpak.org/setup/